vaidehip2103/CuliClassify---Recipe-Ingredient-Extraction-System/README.md

 # CuliClassify---Recipe-Ingredient-Extraction-System
 CuliClassify automates recipe ingredient extraction using Machine Learning (ML) and Natural Language Processing (NLP) techniques like tokenization, part-of-speech tagging, and named entity recognition.
-This project tackles unstructured online recipes to build accurate, structured ingredient lists for culinary applications.
+This project tackles unstructured online recipes to build accurate, structured ingredient lists for culinary applications.<br><br>
+### **Do look at the PPT to find clicks of some recipes made by me that adds a more personal touch to the project and justifies my interest in this domain!!😋🥞🥘🥐**<br><br>
 The extraction of ingredients from recipes is an essential task in modern food technology and culinary applications.
 Many online recipes lack clear ingredient lists or contain complex instructions, making ingredient extraction challenging.

 This project uses **Machine Learning (ML)** and **Natural Language Processing (NLP)** to automate ingredient extraction from unstructured recipe data.
 Given the complexity and variability of recipe formats, traditional rule-based systems often fall short in accuracy and scalability.